bertjebertjek/esm_bc_template/README.md

 ### 3 Postprocess: Combine monthly files

 After the bias correction has run, the output dir will have files per month and ~30y time-period.
-To combine these into yearly files, use the notebook
+To combine these into yearly files, use the notebook 'stich_together_after_ESM.ipynb' in the postprocessing folder.

+Be sure to check the final files an see if they make sense.
+I cannot guarantee that there might be issues with certain models or fringe-case scenarios.
+Happy modeling!

 ```